RalleeDev/ralle-jobcenter/readme.md

 - Replace en with your contries language code and restart the server
 - You have now configured the jobcenter🎉

+## Contributing

+If you want to contribute to the project, feel free to open a pull request with a new feature or one of the things on the todo list below

+TODO list:

+- Add Target support
+- Refactor code for less eye pain
+- Make a showcase
+- Optimize the script where possible

 ## License